alexgabriel8/project-pokedex/README.md

 **Settings:**

-- [X] Let user choose animated or static sprites for the Pokémon List.
+- [X] Display animated or static sprites for the Pokémon List.
-- [X] Allow to save or not Pokémon List in Local Storage.
+- [X] Allow/Disallow saving the Pokémon List in the user's machine through Local Storage.
 - [X] Empty the Pokémon List.

 ## Built With